Wake Forest University: Wake Forest College

-In 1838, the school was renamed Wake Forest College, and the manual labor system was abandoned.
+In 1838, the school was renamed Wake Forest College, and the manual-labor system was abandoned.
 The town that grew up around the college came to be called the town of Wake Forest.
 In 1862, during the American Civil War, the school closed due to the loss of most students and some faculty to service in the Confederate States Army.
 The college re-opened in 1866 and prospered over the next four decades under the leadership of presidents Washington Manly Wingate, Thomas H. Pritchard, and Charles Taylor.
 In 1894, the School of Law was established, followed by the School of Medicine in 1902.
-In 1911 Louise Heims Beck became the university's first librarian, later going on to become a vaudeville performer and the recipient of a Tony Award.
+In 1911, Louise Heims Beck became the university's first librarian, later going on to become a vaudeville performer and the recipient of a Tony Award.
 The university held its first summer session in 1921.
 Lea Laboratory was built in 1887–1888, and was listed on the National Register of Historic Places in 1975.

-The leading college figure in the early 20th century was William L. Poteat, a gifted biologist and the first layman to be elected president in the college's history.
+The leading college figure in the early 20th century was William L. Poteat, a biologist and the first layman to be elected president in the college's history.
 "Dr. Billy" continued to promote growth, hired many outstanding professors, and expanded the science curriculum.
 He also stirred upheaval among North Carolina Baptists with his strong support of teaching the theory of evolution but eventually won formal support from the Baptist State Convention for academic freedom at the college.

 Move to Winston-Salem

 The School of Medicine moved to Winston-Salem (then North Carolina's second-largest city) in 1941 under the supervision of Dean Coy Cornelius Carpenter, who guided the school through the transition from a two-year to a four-year program.
 The school then became the Bowman Gray School of Medicine.
 The following year, 1942, Wake Forest admitted its first female undergraduate students, after World War II dramatically depleted the pool of male students.

-In 1946, as a result of large gifts from the Z. Smith Reynolds Foundation, the entire college agreed to move to Winston-Salem, a move that was completed for the beginning of the fall 1956 term, under the leadership of Harold W. Tribble.
+In 1946, as a result of large gifts from the Z. Smith Reynolds Foundation, the college moved to Winston-Salem for the beginning of the fall 1956 term.
 Charles and Mary Reynolds Babcock (daughter of R. J. Reynolds) donated to the college about 330 acre of fields and woods at "Reynolda", their estate.
+A name change to Smith Reynolds University was considered, but dropped.
 From 1952 to 1956, fourteen new buildings were constructed on the new campus.
 These buildings were constructed in Georgian style.
 The old campus in Wake Forest was sold to the Baptist State Convention to establish the Southeastern Baptist Theological Seminary.